 About the class

-Classes start at 10.30am (unless otherwise stated) and generally finish around 4.30pm.
+Classes generally start between 10.00am and 10.30am but please check your confirmation email for the exact start time.
+End time varies but expect to finished around 4.30pm to 5.00pm.
 More time is always available if required and everyone can work at their own pace so you don't need to worry about getting left behind.
 I'll always let the class run longer if required if it means that you get a finished piece that you're happy with.

 Food & drink

 A buffet lunch will be provided at a suitable time during the class (this is usually once all the messy stuff is over).
 If you have any specific dietary requirements please let me know.
 There will always be a veggie option but we may need a bit more notice for gluten free and nut allergies etc.

 Talking of allergies...